 Index: JPMorgan ETF Efficiente 5 Index (the "Index") Interest Payment : The Interest Payment per \$1,000 principal amount note payable on each annual Interest Payment Date will equal \$1,000 × Interest Rate.
 Interest Rate: The Interest Rate for each annual Interest Payment Date will be a percentage equal to (a) the Cumulative Index Return on the applicable Interest Determination Date multiplied by (b) the Index Factor for such Interest Determination Date, provided that the Interest Rate will not be less than the Minimum Interest Rate.
-If the Minimum Interest Rate is 0% and the Interest Rate applicable to a particular Interest Payment Date is equal to the Minimum Interest Rate, you will not receive any Interest Payment on that Interest Payment Date.
-Accordingly, if the Minimum Interest Rate is 0%, you may not receive any Interest Payment over the term of the notes.
-Minimum Interest Rate: Between 0% per annum and 0.25% per annum.
-The actual Minimum Interest Rate will be determined on the pricing date and will not be less than 0% per annum or greater than 0.25% per annum.
-Index Factor: The Index Factor for each Interest Determination Date will be a fraction equal to 1/n, where "n" is equal to the number of Interest Determination Dates that have occurred to date, including the Interest Determination.
-Please see "Selected Risk Considerations - Because the Index Factor for Each Interest Determination Date Decreases Over Time, An Earlier Increase in the Index Will Result in a Higher Interest Payment Than a Later Increase in the Index" for additional information.
-Interest Determination Dates: July 26, 2013, July 28, 2014, July 28, 2015 and July 26, 2016 Interest Payment Dates: July 31, 2013, July 31, 2014, July 31, 2015 and July 29, 2016 (the Maturity Date) Payment at Maturity: At maturity, you will receive a cash payment for each \$1,000 principal amount note of \$1,000 (plus the final Interest Payment).
-Cumulative Index Return: Ending Index Level - Initial Index Level Initial Index Level Initial Index Level: The Index closing level on the pricing date Ending Index Level: For each Interest Determination Date, the Index closing level on such Interest Determination Date Maturity Date: July 29, 2016 CUSIP: 48125VP61 ne event of a market disruption event and as described under "Description of Notes - Payment at Maturity," est Payments" in the accompanying product supplement no. 6-I and "Supplemental Terms of Notes -
+Minimum Interest Rate: The Minimum Interest Rate will be determined on the pricing date and will not be less than 1.00% per annum Index Factor: The Index Factor for each Interest Determination Date will be a fraction equal to 1/n, where "n" is equal to the number of Interest Determination Dates that have occurred to date, including the Interest Determination Date in question.
+Please see "Selected Risk Considerations - Because the Index Factor for Each Interest Determination Date Negatively Affects the Interest Rate Over Time, Earlier Increases in the Index Will Result in Higher Interest Payments Than Later Increases in the Index" for additional information.
+Interest Determination Dates: October 26, 2012, October 28, 2013, October 28, 2014, October 27, 2015, and October 26, 2016 Interest Payment Dates: October 31, 2012, October 31, 2013, October 31, 2014, October 30, 2015, and October 31, 2016 Payment at Maturity: At maturity, you will receive a cash payment for each \$1,000 principal amount note of \$1,000 (plus the final Interest Payment).
+Cumulative Index Return: Ending Index Level - Initial Index Level Initial Index Level Initial Index Level: The Index closing level on the pricing date Ending Index Level: For each Interest Determination Date, the Index closing level on such Interest Determination Date Observation Date: October 26, 2016 Maturity Date: October 31, 2016 CUSIP: 48125X4T0 Subject to postponement in t he event of a market disruption event and as described under "Description of Notes - Potential Interest